OneSparse/OneSparse/README.md

 very flexible and general way, but this approach has a drawback: sparse relational graphs are scattered across indexes and table blocks, having poor locality.
-Interpreted sql code works by considering row based expressions one at a time, vertex by vertex so to speak.
+Interpreted sql code works by considering row base expressions one at a time, vertex by vertex so to speak.

 Using pggraphblas brings high density memory encoding and optimized